microsoft/PowerPlatformConnectors/independent-publisher-connectors/Xero/readme.md

-## Xero Connector
+## Xero OAuth 2.0 Connector
 Xero is an accounting software platform for small and medium sized businesses.

-Using this API, you can authorise Power App or Power Automate to work with the Xero API sets.
-At present we're implementing:-
+Using this API, you can authorise Power App or Power Automate to work with the Xero API.

+This connector implements:-

 * Xero OAuth 2.0 Client Authentication.
 This mirrors the existing Xero definitions, so includes the retrieval of invoice information also.